carloscortonc/cli-er/README.md

 If no command is found in the parsing process, an error and suggestion (the closest to the one suplied) will be shown.
 This can be configured via `CliOptions.onFail.suggestion`.

+If an unknown option if found, the default behaviour is to print the error and exit.
+This can be configured via `CliOptions.onFail.stopOnUnknownOption`.

 ### help(location?)

 Generates and outputs help message based on the provided definition.
 Given the following code (test.js):